torvalds/linux/Documentation/userspace-api/media/drivers/uvcvideo.rst

 ..
 SPDX-License-Identifier: GPL-2.0

-The Linux USB Video Class (UVC) driver
+The GNU/Linux USB Video Class (UVC) driver
 ======================================

 This file documents some driver-specific aspects of the UVC driver, such as driver-specific ioctls and implementation notes.

-Questions and remarks can be sent to the Linux UVC development mailing list at linux-media@vger.kernel.org.
+Questions and remarks can be sent to the GNU/Linux UVC development mailing list at linux-media@vger.kernel.org.